VAT on international digital services: when it applies and when it doesn't

 For B2C sales to EU consumers: Technically, non-EU businesses selling digital services to EU consumers should register for EU VAT (via OSS or individual country registration).
 The rules apply regardless of where the service provider is incorporated.
 In practice, this is where the Merchant of Record solution becomes valuable.

-Practical reality: Many small digital businesses operating through US LLCs don't register for EU VAT unless their sales to EU consumers exceed significant thresholds.
+Practical reality: Many small digital businesses operating through US LLC don't register for EU VAT unless their sales to EU consumers exceed significant thresholds.
 This is an area where you need country-specific legal advice.

 Sales tax in the US: a different beast